Workflow Guide

 Design systems degrade over time.
 Tokens get hardcoded instead of referenced, components get customized outside the system, and spacing values drift from the original scale.
 A design system audit catches these violations before they compound — but doing it manually means comparing design specs against every page and hoping you don't miss anything.

-OverlayQA automates the comparison step.
-Compare your design system's reference components against live implementations to spot where tokens have drifted, where components have been modified, and where spacing or color values no longer match the source of truth.
+OverlayQA automates the audit.
+It inspects the computed CSS values on your live build to detect where tokens have drifted, where interactive elements are missing hover, focus, or disabled states, and where spacing or color values no longer match the source of truth.
 Each violation becomes a documented issue with the exact CSS deviation, making it straightforward to prioritize and fix the most impactful inconsistencies first.

 Most teams run design system audits on a regular cadence — monthly or before major releases — to prevent drift from accumulating into costly refactors.
 The audit results create a clear backlog of design system violations that can be prioritized by severity and impact, giving your team a structured path back to consistency.